keshavs411/Java-Tools/readme.md

-Java Utility Classes
+# Java Utility Classes

 This README provides an overview of various Java utility classes designed to simplify common programming tasks.
 Each class addresses specific aspects of Java programming and offers usage examples.

-SetterGetterGenerator
+## SetterGetterGenerator

-Overview
+**Overview**

-The SetterGetterGenerator utility class automates the generation of constructor, setter, and getter methods for Java classes' fields.
+The `SetterGetterGenerator` utility class automates the generation of constructor, setter, and getter methods for Java classes' fields.

-Usage
-Compile the SetterGetterGenerator class:

-bash
-Copy code
+**Usage**
-javac SetterGetterGenerator.java
+**Compile the SetterGetterGenerator class:** javac SetterGetterGenerator.java

-Run the compiled class, providing the class name as a command-line argument:
+1) Run the compiled class, providing the class name as a command-line argument:

-bash
-Copy code
 java SetterGetterGenerator com.example.MyClass
-To generate constructors along with setters and getters, use the constructor=true flag:
+To generate constructors along with setters and getters, use the constructor=true flag: java SetterGetterGenerator com.example.MyClass constructor=true

-bash
-Copy code
-java SetterGetterGenerator com.example.MyClass constructor=true
-The utility generates constructor, setter, and getter methods for the class fields, saving them in a temporary file named tmp.tmp.
+2)The utility generates constructor, setter, and getter methods for the class fields, saving them in a temporary file named tmp.tmp.

 Example
 Assuming you have a class Person with fields name and age, running:

-bash
-Copy code
 java SetterGetterGenerator Person

 Generates constructor, setter, and getter methods for the name and age fields.

 PWPrintln